chopsticks-user/dot-nixos/README.md

 ```

 You will need to confirm at some steps during bootstrapping so be sure to check back
 once in a while.
-Once done, your machine will reboot and you will be prompted to the
+Once done, reboot your machine and you will be prompted to the
 `tty` screen.
-Login to your primary user account then run
+Login to your primary user account, connect to the Wi-Fi network, then run

 ```bash
 nixos-homestrap <user_key_command>
 ```

-Your system will reboot one more time and that's it.
+Reboot your machine one more time and that's it.